 - Not Getting Enough Coverage - Drivers often focus strictly on the bottom line when shopping for car insurance and are happy when that total is low.
 However, ample coverage is often traded in for that low price - and drivers end up without enough protection.

 - Being Unfamiliar With A Policy - Once you've settled on a car insurance policy, learn it from top to bottom.
-Otherwise, you could go around assuming that various things are covered - when they aren't.
+Obviously, if this is not done, you could be assuming that various items are covered when, in fact, they aren't.

 - Letting Your Credit Rating Slide - Many car insurance companies take drivers' credit ratings into account when preparing quotes.
 If you're going to be shopping for auto insurance soon, make sure that you're protecting your credit rating.

-- Not Getting Everything In Writing - Just because you were quoted one number doesn't mean that you'll get billed that number.
-Before committing to an insurance policy, get every last detail in writing - including a detailed breakdown about what you're paying for.
+- Not Getting Everything In Writing - Even if you are verbally quoted an amount, it doesn't mean that you'll actually get billed that amount.
+Never commit to an insurance policy without getting every last detail in writing - including a detailed breakdown of what you're paying for.

 - Not Disclosing All Prior Claims - Before giving you a quote, an insurance company will ask you disclose any previous claims you've had.
 Make sure you disclose them all; if more are discovered down the road, your rate could be bumped up.